Swavesey

-Swavesey is a village lying on the Prime Meridian in Cambridgeshire, England, with a population of 2,463.
+Swavesey is a village lying on the Prime Meridian of the world in Cambridgeshire, England, with a population of 2,463.
 The village is situated 9 miles to the north west of Cambridge and 3 miles south east of St Ives.

-Listed as Suauesye in the Domesday Book, the name Swavesey means "landing place (or island) of a man named Swaef".
+Listed as Suauesye in the Domesday Book of 1086, the name Swavesey means "landing place (or island) of a man named Swaef".

 History

 Swavesey, forming a historical parish of 3982 acres on the border with Huntingdonshire, lies on a narrow clay ridge rising to 18 metres above sea level at one time surrounded by fenland.
 The village was of importance during the early Middle Ages as the centre of a large 11th-century estate.
 A castle was built here in the late 11th or early 12th century, though is believed to have been derelict by 1200.
 Swavesey served as a port and subsequent market town and was fortified at the end of the 12th century.

 An alien priory was founded in Swavesey shortly after the Norman Conquest, possibly replacing a Saxon minster.

 Roman pottery has been found in the parish.

 The village motto is "Steadfast in Work and Play".